 - For more robust features for more comprehensive advertising campaigns – Try AdWords

 Think about it.
-It’s almost free advertising.
+It’s basically free advertising.
 Why not get started?
 The better your listing, the more return on investment you’ll receive.
 Google search plays a huge part in local business.
 Give it a shot.
 Nail the basics, and focus on your customers.
 That’s really the biggest thing.

 Who are you trying to attract?
 Build a profile that they will like.
 Create exposure for your business and grow your customer reviews.